Scalable and robust regression models for continuous proportional data: Cobin and micobin regression models

 where the solution $\hat{\bm\beta}$ does not depend on the dispersion parameter $\lambda^{-1}$.
-Standard procedures, such as Newton--Raphson or iteratively reweighted least squares, can be used to find the MLE as well as maximum a posteriori (MAP) estimates.
+Standard procedures, such as Newton--Raphson or iteratively reweighted least squares, can be used to find the MLE $\hat{\bm\beta}$.

-Unlike beta regression, where two shape parameters corresponding to sufficient statistics $T(y) = \{\log(y), \log(1-y)\}$ jointly control the mean, cobin regression is a natural exponential family with a natural parameter $\theta$ corresponding to sufficient statistics $T(y) = y$.
-Therefore, unlike beta regression, cobin regression is a proper GLM and hence inherits many attractive properties, such as a concave log-likelihood function under the canonical link.
-We highlight the robustness property of the solution of \eqref{eq:cobinlikeq} against model misspecification. \begin{proposition} Under mild regularity conditions \citep{Gourieroux1984-ld}, $\hat{\bm\beta}$ of the cobin regression likelihood equations \eqref{eq:cobinlikeq} is consistent if $E(y_i\mid x_i) = g^{-1}(\bm{x}_i^\T\bm\beta)$ is correctly specified. \end{proposition} Since the cobin distribution with fixed $\lambda$ belongs to the natural exponential family, Proposition~\ref{prop:qmle_consistency} is a direct consequence of viewing \eqref{eq:cobinlikeq} as quasi-maximum likelihood estimating equations associated with a natural exponential family \citep{Gourieroux1984-ld}; also see \S 4.2.6 and \S 8.3 of \citet[][]{Agresti2015-xu} for details.
-Thus, under the correct mean structure, the cobin regression produces an asymptotically valid point estimate even if $Y$ does not follow the cobin distribution.
+Unlike the beta distribution, where inference on the mean parameter is based on the sufficient statistics $\{\sum_{i=1}^n\log(y_i), \sum_{i=1}^n\log(1-y_i)\}$ rather than $\sum_{i=1}^n y_i$, the cobin distribution belongs to an exponential dispersion model, and cobin regression is therefore a proper GLM \citep[][\S 2.2.2]{McCullagh1989-oa}.
+Thus, it inherits many attractive properties of GLMs, such as a concave log-likelihood function under the canonical link.
+We highlight the robustness property of its MLE against model misspecification, which implies that cobin regression under the correct mean structure produces an asymptotically valid point estimate even if $Y$ does not follow the cobin distribution. \begin{proposition} Under mild regularity conditions \citep{Gourieroux1984-ld}, $\hat{\bm\beta}$ of the cobin likelihood equations \eqref{eq:cobinlikeq} is consistent if $E(y_i\mid \bmx_i) = g^{-1}(\bm{x}_i^\T\bm\beta)$ is correctly specified. \end{proposition}

+As shown in \citet{Gourieroux1984-ld}, obtaining a consistent estimator of $\bm\beta$ under potential distributional misspecification requires that $\hat{\bm\beta}$ is the solution to estimating equations associated with a natural (linear) exponential family.
+This condition is both necessary and sufficient; see also \S 4.2.6 and \S 8.3 of \citet[][]{Agresti2015-xu}.
+Thus, Proposition~\ref{prop:qmle_consistency} is a direct consequence of the cobin distribution belonging to an exponential dispersion model, where the dispersion parameter disappears in the estimating equations, satisfying the sufficient condition for consistency.
+Furthermore, the necessity of the condition implies that the MLE of beta regression is generally not consistent, unless the full distribution is correctly specified.

+\begin{remark} Quasi-likelihood approaches, which specify only the conditional mean and variance of $Y$ without requiring a full distributional form, also yield consistency results analogous to Proposition~\ref{prop:qmle_consistency}.
+A well-known example is the fractional logit or fractional probit models based on quasi-MLE \citep{Papke1996-gy}, whose quasi-score equation replaces the $\lambda^{-1}B''(\theta_i)$ term in equation \eqref{eq:cobinlikeq} with $\sigma^2\mu_i(1-\mu_i)$ for some $\sigma^2>0$.
+However, due to a lack of proper probabilistic formulation, quasi-likelihood approaches face challenges for uncertainty quantification and hierarchical extensions analogous to mixed-effects model settings, and therefore will not be pursued further here. \end{remark}